ShotgunApe/Dual-Reverb/README.md

 A reverb plugin made with JUCE.

 ## Information
 Dual-Reverb was written in an attempt to understand audio programming and plugin development.
 The program, in combination with its associated paper, comprise my senior thesis which I completed Spring 2025.
-A rudimentary Schroeder-like reverb is one option available, written without the help of JUCE's DSP module.
-A convolution reverb using JUCE's DSP library is provided as a baseline to compare against.

 ## Getting Started
 This program uses [CMake](https://cmake.org/) to compile.
 It assumes that the latest version of [JUCE](https://github.com/juce-framework/JUCE) is cloned to a directory under ```../code/AudioPlugin/JUCE```.
 Once installed, it can be compiled with: